puldzian/Pracownicy/CODEBOOK.md

 #### SN0
 Number of sited involved, e.g distinct manifestations or workplaces striking
-* 0 – no data or no physical places
+* 0/N – no data or no physical places

 #### SN1
-Number of sited involved, e.g distinct manifestations or workplaces striking The difference is that the number of sites in NO DATA cases was approximated (if possible) or set to 1 This allows us to count a 'minimal number of collective actions' in the database
+Number of sited involved, e.g distinct manifestations or workplaces striking The difference is that the number of sites in NO DATA cases was approximated (if possible) or set to 1 This allows us to count a 'minimal number of collective actions' in the database.
-* N – no physical place

 #### SITE
 Site of protest